aaronbloomfield/pdr/tutorials/01-intro-unix/vb-image-details.md

 **LAMP configuration**

-- Installed more packages: `sudo apt-get install apache2 php5 php5-cli netbeans phpmyadmin phpunit libmysqlclient-dev mysql-server mysql-client php5-mysql default-jdk openssh-server python-django`
+- Installed more packages: `sudo apt-get install apache2 php5 php5-cli netbeans phpmyadmin phpunit libmysqlclient-dev mysql-server mysql-client php5-mysql default-jdk openssh-server python-django tk-dev python-mysqldb`
     - any prompted passwords (such as mysql) are 'password'
     - phpmyadmin is only configured with the apache2 server; the default option to the prompted yes/no question was used
 - apache2 configuration